bonitasoft/bonita-doc/md/cmis.md

 Two protocol bindings are defined, one using WSDL and SOAP and another using REST, using the AtomPub convention.
 The model is based on common architectures of document management systems.

-Bonita BPM Studio contains the following CMIS connectors:
+Bonita Studio contains the following CMIS connectors:

 * Upload a new version
 * Upload a document